Tiwann/libbfbmp/README.md

 *NB: I'm currently making heavy changes on the file format structure.
 Make sure to update frequently...* <br>

 ### Header
+The header contains basic information about the content of the file such as file size or chunk offsets <br>
+*All offsets in the file are relative to the beginning of the file* <br>

 | Type    | Size (bytes) | Description                                                 |
 |---------|--------------|-------------------------------------------------------------|
 | char[4] | 4            | File ID "FBMP"                                              |